polipones/pod-hugo-main-website/content/services/pc-room-and-club-printer/index.en.md

 tocopen: true
 ---
+Email for printer registration: <ucebna@pod.cvut.cz>

 Managers: [Contacts]({{< ref "/contacts#pc-room-and-printer" >}})

+## Basic information

-PC room is placed in the block C basement.
-When accessed via the main block door to the left, downstairs, through the first door on the left.
+- The computer room is located in the basement of Block C. Enter through the main door to the left, down the stairs and the first door on the left.

-Access is granted to every Pod-O-Lee member with the basic membership.
+- Access to the computer room is available to any Pod-O-Lee Club member who has paid their basic membership and has added their card with our Hydra system.

-If you have trouble accessing the PC room, visit a televizor which will tell you how to proceed.
-Printer and small library is located at the PC room.
+- If you are unable to get into the PC classroom, go to the televisor or directly to the PC classroom administrators who will advise you and help you solve the problem.

+- The computer lab contains, among other things, a club printer, a bookcase and a 3x white magnetic whiteboard.

+- There are 2 data projectors available for borrowing in the room.
+Just email the administrator.

+- The back room of the PC classroom can also be reserved for group or private study.
+How to book the room is described in the instructions below.

 {{<figure src="images/services/pc-room-and-club-printer/pc_room_01.jpg" alt="PC room: Main room" imgop="rt_fit">}}